ArchGryphon9362/teslabtapi/docs/start.md

 	}
 }
 ```
-When you recieve it, it should be in the X9.62 EncodedPoint format, with the NISTP256 format.
+When you recieve it, it should be in the ANSI X9.62 Uncompressed Point format, with the NISTP256 format, the same format that your public key was in.
 Once you load it into a variable, I'll call it `ephemeral_key`.
 What you now need to do is generate an AES secret from the vehicle's ephemeral public key, and your secret key.
 Now you need to make a SHA1 of it, and put the first 16 bytes in a variable which I'll call `sharedKey`.

 ## Authenticating
 For the vehicle to know that you are connected, and to be able to send + receive messages, you need to authenticate yourself.
 To do so, you'll need to generate an authentication message in the following format: